Akuli/mittari/README.md

 Alternatively, if you don't want to clone this repository, copy the file's content and paste it to "Import from Text" in circuitjs.

-Here is a walk-through of the circuit:
+Here is a walk-through of the circuit, from left to right:

 - The audio signal goes through a high-pass filter (100nF cap and 56k resistor).
 - The two diodes (1N4148) limit the input voltage to about +-0.7V.